 The electrical end of the sensor connects directly to the EMM using a supplied cable.
 The hose barb connects to the water pressure monitoring port on the engine block.
 It is best if the sensor is mounted above the water pressure monitoring point so that any water in the connecting hose tends to flow back into the engine and not into the sensor.
 Due to the constraints of the length of the cable I had and available places to install the sensor, I ended up mounting it by strapping it to the existing engine cooling water hoses at the rear of the engine.
 I bought a small OEM clip from BRP that is shown in the part breakdown, thinking it might be useful in attaching the sensor, but it turned out to be only large enough to hold the plastic hose.

-The OEM mounting calls for a different orientation that shown here, but this configuration has worked well for two seasons of use.
+The OEM sensor kit instructions call for mounting the sensor in a vertical orientation, but in the OEM engine service manual the shows the sensor installed horizontally, as I have done.
+The horizontal configuration has worked well for [now ten] seasons of use.
 The important detail to to make sure there is a downward path from the sensor to the engine block so that water is not retained in the sensor.
-This was particularly a problem in saltwater in earlier version of the sensor and its installation method.
+This was particularly a problem in saltwater in earlier version of the sensor and its installation directly to the threaded port.

 From the sensor the hose makes a gentle 180-degree bend downward and connects to the plastic hose barb that was already installed and was feeding my conventional water pressure gauge.
+This hose barb is threaded into a pre-threaded port into the cooling system.
+On the E-TEC 3.3-liter V6 block this port is located on the aft face of the engine and just below and just to the right of the "6" in the molded-in "V6" identifier in the casting.
+A threaded plug fills the port if no hose barb has been attached to it.
 I imagine that if you used a T-connector you could have both gauges working at the same time.
 This should keep water from collecting in the sensor.
 In any event, just about all of my boating is in fresh water, so I don't expect much corrosion to occur.

 The method of mounting of the sensor to the hoses is not ideal, and I will monitor it to see if there is any wear on the hoses.
 The white nylon cable tie shown above is bearing on the portion of the hose which has the Oetiker clamp binding on it, and I don't expect it to cause much harm to the steel clamp.
 The yellow cable tie is bearing on the hose, and I will watch it to see if it begins to cut into the hose.
 I may end up installing some rubber material between the sensor and that large rubber hose to protect them both.